LiberTEM/LiberTEM/docs/source/formats.rst

 Developments are planned to better integrate this into the normal LiberTEM API and support conversion to other formats in addition to :code:`.npy` files.

-Alternatively, you can create Dask arrays from LiberTEM datasets via the :ref:`Dask integraton <daskarray>`.
+Alternatively, you can create Dask arrays from LiberTEM datasets via the :ref:`Dask integration <daskarray>`.
 These arrays can then be stored with
 `Dask's built-in functions <https://docs.dask.org/en/stable/array-creation.html#store-dask-arrays>`_ or through additional libraries such as `RosettaSciIO <https://rosettasciio.readthedocs.io/en/latest/index.html>`_.